Vikingeets/advancedtouch/README.md

 "quality" is the quality required to guarantee a 100% HQ chance.
 It should still be provided in max quality or collectability mode, as it is used internally.

 "expert" is either true or false to indicate whether the recipe is an expert recipe.
 However, even in stepwise mode, the solver struggles to reach the lowest turnin threshold.

+"points" is an array of possible turnins, used in -p mode.
+There must be an even number of them, and they are in order of collectability, then points (or scrip, etc), repeated for each possible tier.

 # Options